Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse22.png)

 - **Microsoft-Windows-SenseIR**:
-The listed connection details are covering “Action Id” which can be used for correlation to Transcript.
+The listed connection details cover “Action Id” which can be used for correlation to Transcript.

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse23.png)

-The following two log sources can be integrated to Microsoft Sentinel by using Azure Monitor Agent.
+The following two log sources can be integrated into Microsoft Sentinel Workspace by using Azure Monitor Agent.

 ## Which mitigation steps could be applied?